mahof018/stereo-visual-odometry/README.md

 >[!NOTE]
 >In Matlab: Move the Toolbox via Set Path to the top

+## Given Data
+- The rosbag `testdrive_2022-10-25-09-01-50.bag` can be used to extract stereo images and the ground truth trajectory as well as the values for dense stereo-visual-odometry.
+- The conf file [SN10028708.conf](https://support.stereolabs.com/hc/en-us/articles/360007497173-What-is-the-calibration-file) contains the important camera configurations.
+The images in the bag belong to the HD configurations.
 ## Scripts
 - Use `ICP_dense.mat` to calculate transformation matrices between the frames with sparse stereo
 - Use `ICP_sparse.mat` to calculate transformation matrices between the frames with dense stereo